liorSela/automation-template/README.md

 A template for creating a pepperi automation test using QA team infra

 * can run both locally and on the AWS server
-* create a test file and tests serivce by NPM command
+* create a test file and tests serivce by NPM command - using addon UUID
 * debug the tests in VSC